 It’s important that we all eat locally sourced foods.
 Sustainability and eco-friendly choices are necessary to make this planet healthy again.
 Here are 5 reasons to eat locally.

-Segmenting citrus is a surprisingly useful skill, especially if you have Littles that struggle chewing pulp and end up eschewing all that sweet vitamin C altogether.
-With just a touch
+Segmenting citrus is a surprisingly useful skill, especially if you have littles at home who struggle chewing pulp and end up eschewing all that sweet vitamin C altogether.
+With just

-Culinary Technique: To bloom spices simply means to heat them in oil.
-Blooming deepens flavor and can help evenly distribute spices throughout the recipe.
-To bloom spices simply warm 1-2
+To bloom spices simply means to heat them in oil.
+Blooming deepens flavor and can help evenly distribute spices throughout a dish.
+To bloom spices simply warm 1-2 tbsp of

 The Scoville scale measures just how hot you can expect a pepper to be.
 That said, even with milder peppers like jalapenos, some batches can be spicier than the others.